-The first image that pops up into most people’s minds when they hear the word “asphalt” is probably an image like the one that is featured in this blog post: a brand spanking new road.
-However, “bitumen emulsions” or its interchangeable countertype, “asphalt emulsions,” has many other applications that just road paving.
-In this introduction to bitumen emulsions, the following questions will be answered:
+What do you think of when you hear the word “asphalt”?
+For most people, it is a brand-new road.
+However, “bitumen emulsions” or its interchangeable countertype, “asphalt emulsions,” has many other meanings than just road paving.
+In this post introducing bitumen emulsions, the following questions and statements will be covered:

 - What is Bitumen?